 Fig. \ref{fig:Pe} shows that graph-based measures are usually more effective than geometry-based.

-Although $c_s$ is very effective, it is not a stable condensing method on a big graph.
-With the condensing being repeated multiple times on a graph, it tends to divide a component into lots of tiny parts.
-The size of such a part is usually about $t$, and vertices in it are almost fully-connected, while inter-part connections are extremely weak.
+Although $c_s$ is very effective, it is not a stable connection method on a big graph.
+With the reconnection being repeated multiple times on a graph, it tends to divide a component into lots of tiny parts.
+The size of such a part is usually about $t$, and the vertices of each part are almost fully-connected, while inter-part connections are extremely weak.
 The intra-cluster connections are destroyed and the clusters are divided into pieces.

-Fig. \ref{fig:C} shows that, the connectivity of graph decreases rapidly after about $6$ iterations if $c_s$ is employed.
-In fact, if a $k$-nn graph is not sampled after each iteration, tiny parts are generated even faster, while $c_v$ doesn't change the graph at all if $t = k$.
+Fig. \ref{fig:C} shows that, the connectivity of a graph decreases rapidly after about $6$ iterations if $c_s$ is employed.
+In fact, if a $k$-nn graph is reduced without any vertex being removed, tiny parts are generated even faster, while $c_g$ doesn't change the graph at all if $t = k$.